 At the February 29, 2016 meeting, the IA Board approved the Capital Cascades Trail Segment 3 Project (CCT3) Concept Plan from Pinellas St. to the Central Drainage Ditch as well as implementation coordination with the City's FAMU Way project.
-On September 12, 2016, the Board approved a project budget of \$20.5M for design, construction, and right-of-way acquisition for the pond, the multi-use trail, trail amenities, and the underground box culverts from Pinellas Street to the Central Drainage Ditch (CDD) along Lake Bradford Road.
+On September 12, 2016, the Board approved a project budget of \$20.5M for design, construction, and right-of-way acquisition for the pond, the multi-use trail, trail amenities, and the underground box culverts from Pinellas Street to the CDD along Lake Bradford Road.
 The amenities will align with the principles of Crime Prevention Through Environmental Design (CPTED) and create natural surveillance by promoting activities and attracting people in such a way as to maximize visibility and foster positive social interaction at the site.
 The following are updates on key project components.

 - Chute Pond: Blueprint has issued a construction contract to Allen's Excavation for the enhanced amenities along FAMU Way, including the Coal Chute Pond area.
 The amenities in this area were refined through a public involvement process conducted in spring 2019, with Florida A&M University, Florida State University, and surrounding neighborhoods and businesses whereby over 300 citizens submitted their amenities preferences.
 Additionally, in fall 2018, the 880 Cities, Public Spaces to Great Places week of activities included a citizen idea session on the Coal Chute Pond space.
 This area also includes musical instruments associated with the KCCI Red Hills Rhythm project.
 Negotiations with Gulf-Atlantic Railroad regarding a pedestrian crossing at Seaboard Street near Stone Valley Road are underway.
-If successful, this would allow for a safe pedestrian and bicycle connection to and from the College Town District and Coal Chute Pond. - Van Buren Street Improvements: This project creates a new space for the community and an attractive entrance to the Anita Favors Plaza area by combining additional parking opportunities, enhanced aesthetic landscaping, and subterranean utilities in the project area.
+If successful, this would allow for a safe pedestrian and bicycle connection to and from the College Town District and Coal Chute Pond. - Van Buren Street Improvements: This project creates a new space for community and an attractive entrance to the Anita Favors Plaza area by combining additional parking opportunities, enhanced aesthetic landscaping, and subterranean utilities in the project area.
 Procurement has finalized the bids for the parking and landscape improvements along Van Buren Street and has awarded a construction contract to North Florida Asphalt.
 Construction is anticipated to be completed by the end of summer.
-The project includes the undergrounding of electric service in the immediate project area. - Restroom: The new restroom facility at the FAMU Way playground is permitted for construction and is now advertised for construction.
-The final plans as presented at the July 9, 2020 IA Board meeting includes a "green" roof, two family style restrooms with adult and baby changing tables, a cistern to capture rainwater, and a water fountain with bottle filling station.
-The project has been coordinated with the City of Tallahassee Parks and Recreation Department and the City Beautification Department.
-This facility is in response to community input that expressed the need for a restroom facility near the playground.
-This new facility will also serve the nearby Skateable Art and Coal Chute amenities that will be constructed in the immediate area.
-The project construction cost is estimated at \$341,870.
-Innovative stormwater treatment facilities are part of the concept plan for this project through the implementation of a 'green roof' and cistern system that will treat the stormwater at the facility and use the runoff stormwater to irrigate the 'green roof' system for sustainability purposes.
+The project includes the undergrounding of electric service in the immediate project area.